jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 The `DltTraceDecoder` uses provides the data it parses to its `IDltLineBuilder` to construct the trace line it will return later.
-This allows the base implementation `DltBaseTraceDecoder` to be extended to create other types of trace lines, without having to encapsulate (wrap) or create temporary copies.
+This allows the base implementation `DltTraceDecoderBase` to be extended to create other types of trace lines, without having to encapsulate (wrap) or create temporary copies.